 - Simon, second-generation Vietnamese-Australian

-It’s important to remember that you’re not alone and there are many young people navigating their career journey with their families.
-If you want to talk through any questions or concerns about your work and study goals, there are people who can help and support you.
+It’s important to remember that you’re not alone and there are many young people navigating their career journey with their family.
+If you’d like support working through your options or concerns, there are people who can help.

 Get support